Infrastructure Mill Levy

 No new levies.
 Period.

-Concerned taxpayer about 1 month ago
+Concerned taxpayer 3 months ago

 The money grab never ends in Missoula.
 Driving up taxes with another “need” is pathetic.
 The county/city needs to restructure their “needs” and live with what they have available now.
 The spending of taxpayer funds for ridiculous uses (Marshall Mountain) is so out of line for actual use by the public.
 I realize that repairs can be needed, but the Montana taxpayers cannot stretch their dollars any more.
 The county/city should figure out how to utilize funds.
 I’m totally fed up!